-A Connecticut native who worked as a radio DJ in Milford, Ed Elliot formed his band in 1960 and played mostly local gigs...
+A Connecticut native who worked as a radio DJ in Milford, CT, Ed Elliot formed his band in 1960 and played mostly local gigs...
 This album is packed with cover tunes, though possibly there were a couple of originals in the mix(?)
 Apparently he started Elliot in a rockabilly duo called Charley & Junior, which cut a single for MGM, back in the 'Fifties.

 George Elliott "George Elliott" (Elite Records) (LP)

 This label was from South Carolina, though I'm not sure if Elliott was as well...
 Anyway, he had a bunch of hotshot studio pros backing him up -- Hoot Hester, Buddy Emmons, Charlie McCoy, Fred Carter, Jr., Vic Jordan, and a bunch of other usual suspects Nashville types.
 Also an interesting song selection, with what looks like lots of originals: two by Bill Price, one by Buzz Rabin, a Mel Tillis song, capped off by one of George Elliott's originals, "You Never Seen Me Cry."